• Skip to primary navigation

 A skillet of sauce for stuffed shells

-Add the sauce and simmer.
+Add seasoning and tomatoes and simmer.

-Step 3:
+Step 3: Make the filling

 The ingredients for the ricotta filling in a glass bowl

-Add the ricotta with the egg and spinach.
+Combine cheeses with egg and spinach.

 The ricotta filling mixed together in a bowl